 Impacts of natural disasters in Pakistan have been colossal in recent history.
-October 2005 Earthquake of 7.6 magnitudes shacked northern areas of Pakistan, resulting in the loss of over 80,000 lives and left 3.5 million people homeless.
-This mammoth disaster caused huge damages to the properties and lifeline infrastructure, which is estimated at approximately 5.2 Billion USD.
-Similarly, Flood of 2010 affected 78 districts across Pakistan (about 1/5 of the total land area of the country) and resulted in the loss of lives, property, and infrastructure.
-It claimed 1825 lives and caused 3,000 injuries, and in the end affected over 14 million people.
-Further, it has damaged 1.9 million houses, and 160,000 km2 of the cropped area.
-Flood of 2010 made an overall economic loss of 30 Billion USD.
-Likewise, Flood of 2014 claimed 367 lives and 673 injuries, as well as damaged 107,102 houses, and affected over 2.5 million people in 45 districts.
-As per the estimates, it has resulted in an economic loss of approximately 10 Billion USD.
+An Earthquake of 7.6 magnitudes shook the northern areas of Pakistan in October 2005, resulted in the loss of over 73,000 lives and left 3.5 million people homeless.
+This mammoth disaster caused huge damage to the properties and lifeline infrastructure, which costed 5.5 Billion USD.
+Subsequently, Flood of 2010 affected 78 districts across Pakistan (about 1/5 of the total land area of the country) and resulted in the loss of lives, property, and infrastructure.
+It claimed 1985 lives and affected over 20 million people.
+Further, it damaged 1.6 million houses and 160,000 km2 of the cropped area.
+Flood of 2010 caused an overall economic loss of 10 Billion USD.

 Following the 2005 earthquake, the Government of Pakistan realized that it had no adequate institutions to manage natural disasters and emergency response.
-This led to the establishment of the National Disaster Management Authority (NDMA), which holds the key role to implement, coordinate and monitor disaster management.
-However, due to the increase of frequencies and magnitude of disasters in Pakistan, the Government realized the need to focus and invest in Disaster Risk Management and Financing through pro-active strategies.
+This led to the establishment of the National Disaster Management Authority (NDMA), which holds the key role in implementing, coordinating and monitoring disaster management.
+However, due to the increase in frequency and magnitude of disasters in Pakistan, the Government discerned the need to focus and invest in Disaster Risk Management and Financing through pro-active strategies.

-As a result, the Government of Pakistan established the National Disaster Risk Management Fund (NDRMF) in December 2016 to generate and consolidate resources for risk reduction or mitigation and to ensure the optimal utilization of available resources in a proactive manner.
+As a result, the Government of Pakistan established the National Disaster Risk Management Fund (NDRMF) in December 2016 to generate and consolidate resources and invest in a risk reduction and mitigation strategy to reduce the impact of disasters in a proactive manner.

-NDRMF is a government-owned not-for-profit institution established with the Securities & Exchange Commission of Pakistan under Section 42.
-The Fund is established as a non-banking financial intermediary with a corporate structure with the aim to provide funding through matching grants of up to 70% for a range of structural and non-structural interventions carried out by United Nation Agencies, International and/or National Non-Governmental Organizations at Federal, Provincial, District and Community levels for subprojects, to contribute to enhance Pakistan’s resilience to climatic and other natural hazards.
+NDRMF is a government-owned not-for-profit institution registered with the Securities & Exchange Commission of Pakistan under Section 42.
+The Fund is established as a non-banking financial intermediary with a corporate structure whose aim is to provide funding through matching grants of up to 70% for a range of structural and non-structural interventions to be carried out by United Nation Agencies, International and/or National Non-Governmental Organizations as well as Public Sector Entities.

 The Fund is responsible for awarding, managing, and guiding investments that shall reduce risk and vulnerabilities that are associated with climatic change and natural hazards.
 The Fund’s objective is to focus on primary or critical level disaster planning, preparedness, pre-disaster mitigation, and early warning systems.
 It will not carry out any post-disaster activities.
 Being a rights-based organization, gender equality and inclusion are placed at the core of all NDRMF operations and programming.